MISSING PERSON: Alyssa Douglas Last Seen at Waffle House on Armory Dr. - NewsBreak

 MISSING PERSON: Alyssa Douglas Last Seen at Waffle House on Armory Dr.

 MISSING PERSON: Alyssa Douglas, 32. was last seen at the Waffle House on Armory Dr. on June 19.
-Douglas has a medical condition that requires medication.

-Douglas was last seen wearing a purple hoodie and rain boots.
-She is 5’8″ and weighs 200 lbs.
-She has blue eyes and brown hair.

-Douglas has been entered into the National Crime Information Center (NCIC) as a missing and endangered person.
+Douglas...rutherfordsource.com

 Comments / 0